-NOISE SOURCE FINDINGS Transport Transport is currently the largest noise impacts at all areas within the proposal area.
-Noise from heavy vehicles within Camelia and road traffic on James Ruse Drive and the M4 impacts all areas of the site.
+NOISE SOURCE FINDINGS Transport Transport is currently the largest noise impact at all areas within the Precinct and surrounding area.
+Noise from heavy vehicles within Camelia and road traffic on James Ruse Drive and the M4 impact all areas of the site.
 Impacts from the M4 and James Ruse Drive are not expected to substantially change under the proposal.
 Train noise from PLR operations is considered unlikely to result in noise levels greater than the day or night-time amenity levels at any proposed residential properties.
 Minor impacts may arise at existing residences within Rydalmere, however this would be assessed in detail as part of the planning for future stages of the PLR project.
 Both surface and underground train movements of the Sydney West Metro are considered unlikely to generate noise impacts.
 A moderate risk of noise impacts has been predicted for all proposed new road corridors.
 However, route selection has ensured that the assessed corridors do not directly impact residential properties and therefore the risk of road noise impacts is substantially reduced.
 In particular, moving heavy vehicles south, onto the Unwin Street route is likely to substantially reduce traffic noise levels in northern areas of the site and reduce impacts for existing residences in Rydalmere.
-The removal of the Grand Avenue rail bridge will reduce the transmission of noise, in particular to existing residential properties west of James Ruse Drive.
-Impacts from James Ruse Drive will continue to be high, but will be marginally reduced.
-Road traffic noise levels of more than 60dBA have been predicted for both day and night-time periods at residential properties facing the road corridor.
+Changes to traffic flows at the intersection of Grand Avenue and James Ruse Drive are likely to reduce the transmission of noise to existing residential properties west of James Ruse Drive.
+Impacts from James Ruse Drive will continue to be high but will be marginally reduced.
+Road traffic noise levels of more than 75dBA have been predicted for day time and 65dB for night-time periods at residential properties facing the road corridor.
 These impacts will require substantial noise mitigation through the incorporation of a high level of acoustic treatments in the building design.
+Education Noise levels at the proposed primary school location are expected to exceed recommended levels on the eastern and southern building facades of buildings as a result of noise from within the precinct.
+Noise levels at the potential second school location (K-12) are likely to exceed the recommended levels in most areas as a result of road traffic on James Ruse Drive and local roads.
+These impacts will require mitigation through the incorporation of normal acoustic treatments in the building design and the consideration of site layout during planning.